walmartlabs/lumbar-long-expires/README.md

 cache busting key.
 This could be a unique id from source control such as the git commit sha, a timestamp, or any other value that will be unique on each build.

+When in watch mode this value is cached until the configuration is changed.
+It will only update when a complete rebuild is done as a result of changing the config file or restarting the watch.

 ## Example

 The following example uses the current git SHA as the unique token.